Connect with others who understand.

 • Dizziness or feeling lightheaded

-Things can go from bad to worse when a person’s worry that they’re experiencing a heart attack leads to panic.
+Things can go from bad to worse when a person’s concern about a possible heart attack leads to panic.
 “We have to be careful not to overthink it, because then our anxiety kicks in and it becomes a cycle,” advised a MyMSTeam member.

 There are some key differences between heart attacks and panic attacks.
-Heart attacks are more likely to cause pain that feels like aching or burning, whereas panic attacks tend to cause sharp, stabbing pains.
+Heart attacks are more likely to cause pain that feels like pressure in your chest and gets worse over time, whereas panic attacks tend to cause sudden pain or discomfort that resolves after 20 to 30 minutes.
 With heart attacks, pain tends to radiate into the neck, jaw, arm, back, or belly, which doesn’t usually happen in anxiety attacks.
 Remembering these differences may help you stay calm and better evaluate what’s happening.

-Speak to your doctor if you begin to experience nausea so they can find the root cause and treat this symptom right away.
+Speak to your doctor if you begin to experience nausea.
+They can find the root cause and help you find a way to get relief.

 In multiple sclerosis, the body’s immune system attacks the central nervous system, which consists of the brain and spinal cord.
 MS symptoms are caused by damage to the myelin, a substance that protects nerves.
 When myelin is destroyed, it interferes with messages sent from nerves to the brain and body, causing a wide range of symptoms.

 With the MS hug, pain symptoms are neuropathic (related to nerves), nonneuropathic, or both.
-Nerve damage produces the abnormal sensations of the MS hug, and muscle spasms create pressure, tightness, and aching.
+Nerve damage produces the abnormal sensations, and muscle spasms create pressure, tightness, and aching.

 Heat, stress, and exertion are common triggers of multiple sclerosis symptoms, including the MS hug.
-The hug can also be triggered by a flare, a relapse, or even wearing tight clothing.
-As with many MS pain symptoms, neurologists recommend rest, cooling down, and reducing stress.
+A flare (worsening symptoms), a relapse (returning symptoms), or even wearing tight clothing could also lead to the MS hug.
+As with many MS pain symptoms, neurologists recommend resting, cooling down, and reducing stress.

-Members of MyMSTeam report that stress brings on their MS hugs — or makes them worse.
+Members of MyMSTeam report that stress brings on or exacerbates their MS hugs.
 “As soon as I get stressed, the hug symptoms get worse,” explained one member.

-Speak with your doctor about anything you think may be triggering your MS hug symptoms.
+Speak with your doctor about any factors you think may be triggering your MS hug symptoms.
+Getting prompt medical advice may improve your quality of life.

-Although the MS hug is not life-threatening and generally passes with time, the spasms may be uncomfortable and interfere with your daily life.
-Because the hug is different for everyone, treatment will vary.
-Your neurologist may recommend one or a combination of medications to treat the MS hug.
+Although the MS hug is not life-threatening and generally passes with time, the spasms and banding sensation may be uncomfortable and interfere with your daily life.
+The hug is different for everyone, so treatment varies.
+Your neurologist may recommend one medication or a combination to treat the MS hug.

 Anticonvulsant Medications

-Gabapentin (sold as Neurontin) is one of the first medications neurologists prescribe off-label to treat MS neuropathic pain.
+Gabapentin (sold under brand names such as Neurontin) is one of the first medications neurologists prescribe off-label (not for its approved use) to treat MS neuropathic pain.
 Pregabalin (Lyrica), an anticonvulsant and analgesic, is approved by the U.S. Food and Drug Administration (FDA) and prescribed for neuropathic pain.
 The drugs are believed to work by reducing pain signals sent by damaged nerves.
 “Taking gabapentin twice a day calms down my nerve and spasming pain,” said a MyMSTeam member.
-“Lyrica helped relieve the tingling sensations,” said another.
+Another reported, “Lyrica helped relieve the tingling sensations.”

 Antidepressant Medications